zognin/tp/docs/UserGuide.md

 </div>

 **Examples:**
-*  `edit-r 2 rn/Burger rp/8` Edits the second recipe in currently shown recipe list by changing the recipe name to 'Burger' and the recipe price to $8.00.
+*  `edit-r 2 rn/Burger rp/8` Edits the second recipe in currently shown recipe bookmarks list by changing the recipe name to 'Burger' and the recipe price to $8.00.

 #### 4.6.6 Finding recipe by keywords: `find-r`